The Importance of Core Strength | Top 14 Exercises (Beginner to Advanced)

 - strength with muscle.

 Therefore, core strength must mean 6-pack (abs muscles).
-It's completely understandable why people are confused and, to be fair, this is entirely wrong.
+I understand the confusion and to be fair, this isn't entirely wrong.
 It just doesn’t paint a complete picture.

-Your core certainly includes your rectus abdominis (glamour abs) but also include your obliques, transverse abdominis, erector spinae, hip flexors, and more.
-In other words, your core includes more than just your “abs”.
-It’s not a single muscle but a network of muscles.
-The strength of this network will affect how well you function in daily life.
+Your core isn't a single muscle but a network of muscles.
+And, the strength of this network of muscles will affect how well you function in daily life.

 The more core strength you have, the better and easier your life becomes.

 From the moment you get out of bed in the morning to the moment you get back into bed at night, you use your core thousands of times.
-Your core is used when you’re getting into your car, pushing shopping cart, sitting, or standing.
-Your core is used in almost all of your movements.
-Can you see why having a strong core makes your day-to-day movements and activities easier?
+Your core is used when you get into your car, push a shopping cart, sit into a chair, or come to stand.
+Your core is used in all of your movements.

 Let’s not beat the topic to death.
 You get the point that core strength is very important.